Website Manager

 Q: What type of bat should I buy for my player?

-A: Little League International dictates that all Little League divisions Majors and below must use USABat Standard bats.
+A: Little League dictates that all Little League divisions Majors and below must use USABat Standard bats.
 Little League-league approved baseball bats in 2017 season and earlier are no longer acceptable for us in any Little League game or activity.
-For more information, please refer to the Bat Information on LL International website.
-These changes only affect baseball divisions; softball divisions are not affected.
+For more information, please refer to the Bat Information on the Little League website.

 Q: Does my player need to attend Player Evaluations Day?

-A: If your player is playing in A and above (A, AA, AAA, Majors), they will need to attend one of the Player Evaluations Days.
-The Player Evaluations Days are typically scheduled over a weekend in mid-January, with a make-up day on the Monday after the Player Evaluation Weekend.
-Your player will be assigned to a specific day and time.
-Please arrive 15-20 minutes to allow an ample time for check-in and warm up.
+A: For the spring season, if your player intends on playing in A and above (A, AA, AAA, Majors), they will need to attend one of the Player Evaluations Days.
+The Player Evaluations Days are typically scheduled over a weekend in mid-January.
 Attendance is mandatory for all players registered to play in A and up, as the teams are assigned by draft.

 Q: What skills are evaluated during Player Evaluations?